 6. Cloth diapers are cuter than disposables 🙂

 Colors, patterns, textures.
 Especially when your baby is dressed in a diaper only.
 Cloth are way cuter.

-Occasionally, all babies will produce humungous and, frankly, baffling poops.
-The last thing you want to do is get all hands-on with that diaper, rinse it, wash it, etc. Throwing the stinking thing out would be so much easier…
+Occasionally, your baby will produce a humongous and, frankly, baffling poop.
+The last thing you’ll want to do is get all hands-on with that diaper, rinse it, wash it, etc. What you want to do is this:

-BUT, that’s an infrequent and short-term bummer.
+BUT, blowouts are an infrequent and short-term hassle.
 In the long term, and by just about every single measure, cloth diapers are better for you, your baby, and the world.